Skaði: Other

 Scholar John Lindow comments that the episode in Gylfaginning detailing Loki's antics with a goat may have associations with castration and a ritual involving making a goddess laugh.
 Lindow notes that Loki and Skaði appear to have had a special relationship, an example being Skaði's placement of the snake over Loki's face in Lokasenna and Gylfaginning.

 Due to their shared association with skiing and the fact that both place names referring to Ullr and Skaði appear most frequently in Sweden, some scholars have proposed a particular connection between the two gods.
 On the other hand, Skaði may potentially be a masculine form and, as a result, some scholars have theorized that Skaði may have originally been a male deity.

 Scholar Hilda Ellis Davidson proposes that Skaði's cult may have thrived in Hålogaland, a province in northern Norway, because "she shows characteristics of the Sami people, who were renowned for skiing, shooting with the bow and hunting; her separation from Njord might point to a split between her cult and that of the Vanir in this region, where Scandinavians and the Sami were in close contact."

 Modern influence

-Modern works of art depicting Skaði include Skadi und Niurd (illustration, 1883) by K. Ehrenberg and Skadi (1901) by Emil Doepler the Younger.
-Skaði also appears in Adam Oehlenschläger's poem (1819) Skades Giftermaal.
+Modern works of art depicting Skaði include Skadi und Niurd by Karl Ehrenberg (1883) and Skadi by Emil Doepler (1901).
+Skaði also appears in Adam Oehlenschläger's poem Skades Giftermaal (1819).

 Art deco depictions of both the god Ullr (1928) and Skaði (1929) appear on covers of the Swedish ski annual På Skidor, both skiing and wielding bows.
 E. John B. Allen notes that the deities are portrayed in a manner that "give[s] historical authority to this most important of Swedish ski journals, which began publication in 1893".

-A moon of the planet Saturn (Skathi) and a mountain on Venus (Skadi Mons) are named after the goddess.
+A moon of the planet Saturn (Skathi) and the highest mountain on Venus (Skadi Mons) are named after the goddess.

-Named after the goddess, Skadi is the main character in a web comic by Katie Rice and Luke Cormican on the weekly webcomic site Dumm Comics.

-The Rowing Club of Rotterdam is named after Skaði.

-Skadi appears in the Japanese smartphone game Fate/Grand Order, summonable as a Caster-class Servant, where she is fused with Scáthách.

-An operator and her alter in the mobile video game Arknights is named after the goddess.

-In the 2002 Ensemble Studios game Age of Mythology, Skadi is one of nine minor Norse gods Norse players can worship.
-Skadi is also one of the playable gods in the third-person multiplayer online battle arena game Smite.

-In 2017 video game Vikings: Wolves of Midgard, Skathi is one of the patron deities player can choose.
-She provides skills and bonuses for archers and her shrines grant environmental resistance.